-Benefit Delta Dental PPO Delta Den tal Premier Preventive Care In-Network Only In-Network Out-of-Network 1.
+Benefit Delta Dental PPOTM Delta Dent al Premier® Preventive Care In-Network Only In-Network Out-of-Network 1.
 Diagnostic and Preventive Services 100% 100% 50% of Allowed Amount

-- Oral and Comprehensive Evaluations-Covered one time per dental office, subject to the two times per calendar year limitation.
-Any additional comprehensive oral evaluations performed by the same dental office will be covered as a periodic oral evaluation and will be subject to the two times per calendar year limitation. - Limited Oral Evaluations-Covered one time per calendar year and are separate from all other oral exams. - Radiographic Images (X-rays) - Bitewings-Covered at one series of bitewings per calendar year - Full mouth (complete series) or panoramic-Covered one time per three-year period - Periapical(s)-Single x-rays - · Occlusal-Covered at two series per 24-month period
+- Oral and Comprehensive Evaluations-Covered one time per dental office, subject to the two times per calendar year limitation. - Limited Oral Evaluations-Covered one time per calendar year and are separate from all other oral exams. - Radiographic Images (X-rays) - Bitewings-Covered at one series of bitewings per calendar year - Full mouth (complete series) or panoramic-Covered one time per three-year period - Periapical(s)-Single x-rays - · Occlusal-Covered at two series per 24-month period